MrGrasss/TeleBlitz-BestTelebot/README.md

     - +users_info.json: This will contain the succesfully messages users_info so that you could reuse that list in the future.

+    - Change message randomly: In MassDM(copy) and Massforwarder you will find an option to change message every now and then (only appears when using a channel), this adds random characters in between words while keeping emojis, links and markdown characters intact.
+For this you will need one client that has admin permissions with atleast "Edit Messages of Others" turned on.

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!

 For questions, you can always contact me on telegram: https://t.me/MrGrassss